geoffreyweal/EKMC/Documentation/source/Installation.rst

 	alias no_of_jobs_running_or_queued="squeue -u $USER | wc -l"

-Summary of what you want in the ``~/.bashrc`` for the ECCP program if you manually installed ECCP
+Summary of what you want in the ``~/.bashrc`` for the EKMC program if you manually installed EKMC
 =================================================================================================

 You want to have the following in your ``~/.bashrc``: